Cox-Automotive/terraform-provider-alks/README.md

 * `shared_credentials_file ` - (Optional) The the path to the shared credentials file.
 Also read from `ENV.AWS_SHARED_CREDENTIALS_FILE `.
 * `profile` - (Optional) This is the AWS profile name as set in the shared credentials file.
 Also read from `ENV.AWS_PROFILE`.

-_Hint_: You can see all available accounts by running: `alks developer accounts`.
+_Hint_: See all your available accounts by running: `alks developer accounts`.

 ### Resource Configuration